This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Featured article photo: Pesanggaran, Kabupaten Banyuwangi, Jawa Timur, Indonesia by Hugo Matilla

-Sama-sama → You’re welcome (Formal/Informal)
+1. Sama-sama → You’re Welcome

 The most common way to respond to a “Thank you” in Indonesian is sama-sama, which is equivalent to “You're welcome” in English.
 This phrase works in both formal and informal settings.

-Terima kasih kembali → You’re welcome (Formal)
+2. Terima kasih kembali → You’re Welcome

 Terima kasih kembali is a little odd if translated literally in English, it means “Thank you in return.”
 So basically, someone thanks you, and by saying this, you thank them back.